 All members of the community, young or old can participate and learn together utilising the amazingly accessible, fun and engaging, Makers Empire 3D modeling software.
 Girls are underrepresented in STEM careers and this program targets that group

 Holding a National Science Week event?
 Make sure you register on the National Science Week website to unlock your free training session: Meet the Media.

 Meet the Media is an online forum with panellists from TV, radio, print and online media sharing what they look for in a story, what gets covered, their timelines, and what they need from event organisers.

-This session will be held six weeks before Science Week and is restricted to registered event-holders.
+This session will be held before Science Week and is restricted to registered event-holders.